nancyzhe/BUSeniorDesign-Opticle/README.md

 # Senior Design 2021 - 2022
-# Opticle: Guided Vision for the Visually Impaired
+# OpenGuide-Assist: Guided Vision for the Visually Impaired
 A wearable solution for visually impaired individuals to feel more confident navigating their environment.

 ## Team Members: